U.S. Special Operations Forces (SOF): Background and Considerations for Congress

 • Special Operations Command Korea (SOCKOR), Camp Humphries, Republic of Korea; supports U.S. Forces Korea; its CCSA is the Army.

-Joint Special Operations Command (JSOC)13
+Joint Special Operations Command (JSOC)12

-From USSOCOM's 2025 Fact Book,
+From USSOCOM's 2025 Fact Book:

-The Joint Special Operations Command, located at Fort Liberty, North Carolina [renamed Ft.
-Bragg in February 2025], is a sub-unified command of the U.S. Special Operations Command.
+The Joint Special Operations Command, located at Fort Liberty [renamed Ft.
+Bragg in February 2025], North Carolina is a sub-unified command of the U.S. Special Operations Command.
 JSOC prepares assigned, attached and augmented forces, and, when directed, conducts special operations against threats to protect the homeland and U.S. interests aboard.

 U.S. Army Special Operations Command (USASOC)